iljah/hdintegrator/INSTALL.md

 # Installation

+## Downloading the program

+You can obtain HDIntegrator and its submodules by cloning the repository with:

+    git clone --recursive https://github.com/iljah/hdintegrator.git

+## Prerequisites

+HDIntegrator requires **Python 3**, **NetworkX** and **mpi4py**, while mpi4py requires an implementation of the Message Passing Interface standard such as **OpenMPI**.

+### Integrands

+Integrands located in integrands directory each have their own requirements and prerequisites.

+Integrands implemented in Python require the **SciPy** package which is called python3-scipy in Fedora.

+Integrands implemented in C++ require a **C++14 compiler** and can be compiled automatically with **GNU Make** by using the Makefile located in this directory.
+These integrands also require one of the following libraries:
+**GNU GSL**, **cubature** available at [github.com/stevengj/cubature](https://github.com/stevengj/cubature).
+In Fedora the required GSL package is gsl-devel while in Ubuntu it is libgsl-dev.

+## System-wide installation

-HDIntegrator requires Python 3, mpi4py which itself requires an implementation of the Message Passing Interface standard such as OpenMPI, and the NetworkX package.
-These are all available for example in the Ubuntu and Fedora repositories and can be installed by following the respective distributions' documentation on installing additional software.
+Prerequisites are available for example in Fedora and Ubuntu repositories and can be installed by following the respective distributions' documentation on installing additional software.
 Note that there might be separate packages for different versions of Python and/or the MPI implementation so be sure to install packages corresponding to the same combinations of Python/MPI.
 For example the correct NetworkX package is called python3-networkx in both Ubuntu and Fedora but the mpi4py package is called python3-mpi4py in Ubuntu and in Fedora either python3-mpi4py-mpich or python3-mpi4py-openmpi depending on which OpenMPI implementation you are using.

-HDIntegrator depends on two git submodules which you can obtain with:

-    git clone --recursive https://github.com/iljah/hdintegrator.git

-when initially cloning the repository.
-The integrands located in integrands directory each have their own requirements and prerequisites.

-Integrands implemented in C++ require a C++14 compiler and can be compiled automatically with GNU Make by using the Makefile located in this directory.
-These integrands also require one of the following libraries: GNU GSL, cubature.

-Integrands implemented in Python require the scipy package.
+## Local installation

+You can install the required Python libraries under your home directory using [virtualenv](https://virtualenv.pypa.io) while OpenMPI can be obtained from [https://www.open-mpi.org](https://www.open-mpi.org).
+You should install OpenMPI before installing mpi4py.

+Create a new python environment with virtualenv:

+    virtualenv --python=python3 ~/hdintegrator_env

+Switch to that environment:

+    . ~/hdintegrator_env/bin/activate

+and install prerequisites (also for the [N-sphere.py](integrands/N-sphere.py) integrand):

+    pip install networkx mpi4py scipy

+make sure that the OpenMPI wrapper compiler is in your PATH before running pip.

 # Testing